toanVu244/math-until-maven-njs1707/README.md

 * a maven project to demonsrtate a legendary Math library
 * a unit test test scrip using JUnit Test Framework
-* a Continuous Integration (CI) script using GitHub Actions *....
+* a Continuous Integration (CI) script using GitHub Actions
+* A Regresstion Testing technique (refactor code to use recursion, and still green)
+* A Test Driven Develoment test scirpt
+*....

 #### Screnshots